a collection of notes

-Everything that I know about Cookies 🍪 This is everything that I know about using cookies in web applications.
+These are some notes that I have needed to write down about using cookies in web applications.
 Admittedly, I don’t know a lot about cookies and should probably not be considered a source of authority on this topic.
-These are just notes I write while trying to learn about the subject.
 Why cookies?
 Making authenticated anchor tags Can’t specify headers with <a> tags.
 Could supply token as query parameter, but that’s a security concern due to potential of token being cached with URL....

 Auto-assume an IAM role before running a command